Damuna/Notes/notes/Red_theory.md

 	if (strcmp($password, $_POST['password']) == 0) {
 ```

-To exploit it, one can change the POST data of the web request using BurpSuit in an empty array, since If we convert those variables into empty arrays ( `$username[] & $password[] `), the comparison will return NULL , and NULL == 0 will return true, causing the login to be successful.
+To exploit it, one can change the POST data of the web request in an empty array, since If we convert those variables into empty arrays ( `$username[] & $password[]`), the comparison will return NULL , and NULL == 0 will return true, causing the login to be successful.

 #### XSS